Anomaly Detection of Adversarial Examples using Class-conditional Generative Adversarial Networks: TTE Detection Methodology

-A single discriminator test statistic $S_d$ can be obtained by aggregating $S_R$ and $S_C$ based on an independence assumption for these two probabilities, i.e. via:
+A detection method can be based on the statistics from either the discriminator or the generator (or from both).
+Accordingly, in this section we propose 3 distinct detection methods based on an AC-GAN.
+A single discriminator test statistic $S_d$ can be obtained by aggregating $S_R$ and $S_C$ based on an independence assumption for these two probabilities, i.e., via: \gk{

-This is called Discriminator based Anomaly Detection (D-AD).
+} We call this Discriminator based Anomaly Detection (D-AD).
 The first (class-independent) term in $S_d$ penalizes images with large perturbation size, while the second term penalizes images with low probability for the class to which the DNN is deciding.
+A detection is declared when $S_d$ is smaller than a given threshold.

-Under Generator based Anomaly Detection (G-AD), the Generator statistic $S_g$ is solely used to detect anomalous images.
+A detection decision can also be made solely relying on the Generator, namely Generator based Anomaly Detection (G-AD), with $S_g$ used to detect anomalous images.
 Again, out-of-distribution image-label pairs will give larger values of $S_g$.

 We can also combine all the test statistics to make a detection.
-For example, define the vector $S = [S_R, S_C]$.
-One can model $S$ using e.g. a Gaussian mixture model (GMM), with anomalies then detected based on a p-value assessed with respect to the GMM.
+For example, define the vector $S = [S_R, S_C, S_g]$.
+We suggest to model $S$ using a multivariate Gaussian Distribution, with anomalies then detected based on a p-value assessed with respect to this distribution.
 We denote this method as All-AD.